 - Employer Offset/Other Leave.
 COVID-19 Sick Time is in addition to any paid leave or sick time provided by the employer or pursuant to the Paid Sick Days Act.
 Employees may choose to use COVID-19 Sick Time before using any sick time under the Paid Sick Days Act.
 Employers may not require employees to use any other available paid leave before the employee uses COVID-19 Paid Sick Time.
 However, to the extent that other federal or state laws require employers to provide paid time off related to COVID-19, employers may substitute leave under the federal or state law for its obligations under the Ordinance to the extent they coincide and such concurrent use is allowed.
-Similarly, to the extent the employer has adopted a COVID-19-related paid sick leave policy specifically for use during COVID-19, the employer may substitute leave under that policy for the leave required under the Ordinance to the extent they coincide.
-Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent the requirements of the Ordinance exceed the requirements of a federal or state law or an employer policy that provides COVID-19 paid leave. - Employer Notice.
+Similarly, to the extent the employer has adopted a COVID-19-related paid sick leave policy specifically for use during COVID-19, the employer may substitute leave under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent they coincide.
+Employers must provide additional COVID-19 Sick Time under the Ordinance to the extent the requirements of a federal or state law or an employer policy that provides COVID-19 paid leave. - Employer Notice.
 No requirements specified; however, the Ordinance conforms to "the requirements, procedures and regulations" of the Paid Sick Days Act, except where expressly different.